houda71/alx-system_engineering-devops/0x00-shell_basics/README.md

 * `8-firstdelete` contain a script to delete the file `betty` in the path `/tmp/my_first_directory`.
 * `9-firstdirdeletion` contain a script to delete the directory `my_first_directory` that is in the `/tmp` directory.
 * `10-back` contain a script to changes the working directory to the previous one
 * `11-lists` contain a script to lists all files (even hidden) in the current directory and the parent of the working directory and the `/boot` directory, in order and long format.
+* `12-file_type` contain script to prints the type of the file named `iamafile`.
+The file `iamafile` will be in the `/tmp` directory